tweninger/amongus/README.md

 Use `configs.py` to specify the model and layer to cache, and other configuration options.

-## GPT-4o Ground Truth Evaluation (for Lying, Awareness, Deception, and Planning)
+## LLM-based Evaluation (for Lying, Awareness, Deception, and Planning)

-To evaluate the GPT-4o model on the game logs, run:
+To evaluate the game actions by passing agent outputs to an LLM, run:

 ```
 bash evaluations/run_evals.sh